ever-co/handbook/contractors.md

 ### General Rules

 General rules for all contractors:
-- Do not compete aggrement
+- Do not compete agreement
-- Do not entice away customers aggrement
+- Do not entice away customers agreement

 ```
 The Contractor shall not for a period of 12 months after termination of the Contract seek to entice away
 from the Company or otherwise solicit or interfere with the relationship between the Company and any person,